vegaprotocol/specs/protocol/0045-DSRC-data_sourcing.md

 ```json
 { "ticker": "GOLD", "price": 27.2 }
 ```

 The above JSON gives output of `27.2`.

 ## 6. Types of data source

 The following data sources have been defined:

 1. [Internal basic data sources](./0048-DSRI-data_source_internal.md)
 1. [signed message](./0046-DSRM-data_source_signed_message.md)
 1. [Filters](./0047-DSRF-data_source_filter.md) (exclude certain events based on conditions and boolean logic against the fields on the data such as equals, simple comparisons).
 An MVP of this functionality is needed to allow signed message data sources to be practical, more complex filters are included in the "future work" section below.

-Future (needed sooner than the others listed in 9 below)
+Future (needed sooner than the others listed in 9 below):

 1. Ethereum oracles (events, contract read methods)
 1. Repeating time triggers
 1. Vega market data (i.e. prices from other markets on Vega)